Sienci-Labs/Resources/cnc-fun/the-basics/cnc-table-setup.md

 ### Space-saving Lifter Table (Philip)

-Another great concept for space saving came from Philip, who managed to claim the 'air rights' in his two-car garage so that he could hoist his LongMill out of the way when not in use.
+Another great concept for space saving came from Philip, who managed to claim the 'air rights' in his two-car garage so that he could hoist his CNC out of the way when not in use.
 When lowered, the shelf clamps onto his rolling workbench to give it the necessary stability while cutting:

 ![](/_images/_cnc-fun/_the-basics/_table/cnc_ba_table_10-spacesaver-philip.jpg){.aligncenter .size-large}